 - Chocolate chip cookies

-These names for heroin are often used in casual conversation, texts, or sales exchanges.
-While some names refer to heroin’s form (like tar or powder), others are intentionally vague to avoid suspicion.
+These names for heroin are used in conversations, text messages, and sales to stay discreet.
+While some names describe the form of heroin (like tar or powder), others are purposefully vague.

-Heroin is also frequently mixed with other substances.
-Users may combine it with stimulants to offset the sedative effects or with depressants to heighten the high.
-Each combination carries its own slang name.
+Heroin is often mixed with other substances.
+Some people mix it with stimulants to counter its sedative effects, while others add depressants to increase the high.
+These mixtures have their own unique slang names.

 - Dynamite.
 Heroin and cocaine